devlikeapro/waha/docs/site/content/en/docs/how-to/plus-version/index.md

 ## Get Plus ![](/images/versions/plus.png)

-For $19 one-time donation you get:
+For $19 donation you get:
 1. **Secret password** for Docker Hub to download Plus image: `devlikeapro/whatsapp-http-api-plus`.
 2. **All updates for one month** for the Plus image.
 3. **NO LICENSE CHECKS** on installed instances!